GoogleChrome/developer.chrome.com/site/en/blog/improved-pwa-offline-detection/index.md

 ## Current offline detection logic

-Verification of offline support has been part of the browser's installability checklist of a PWA for several years.
-However, the check was a simplified heuristic.
+Verification of offline support has been part of PWA installability criteria for several years; however, Chrome's check was a simplified heuristic.

 Previously, the installability check passed if the page had a service worker